 Writing consultants fulfill three primary roles: (1) peer writing consultant, (2) Writing Center representative, and (3) Writing Center team member.
 Each quarter, consultants are scheduled for a certain number of hours per week, the majority of which will be spent consulting with writers, observing other sessions, and otherwise developing their consulting skills.
 In addition, consultants are expected to represent the Writing Center as needed by answering the telephone, visiting classes, and demonstrating Writing Center services.
 Lastly, consultants will serve as team members to propose and execute individual and group projects with various administrative tasks that benefit the Writing Center community and its service to our campus.

-Considered professionals in training, new undergraduate consultants enroll in English 3090: Tutoring Writing: Theory and Practice during their first fall quarter on staff.
+Considered professionals in training, new writing consultants are required to enroll in English 3090: Tutoring Writing: Theory and Practice during the spring quarter (SQ20) before their first year on staff.
 This 5-credit course engages consultants in the professional scholarship of rhetoric and composition, culminating in a research project focusing on a particular learning or writing issue or question the student wishes to engage more deeply.
 Beyond the course, ongoing observations, in-service workshops, discussions, staff meetings, and further research enliven the Writing Center community.
 Staff members actively participate in professional organizations and attend and present their work at conferences, with some projects achieving publication.
 Please note: Because training takes place in the Spring, the Writing Center expects new staff to start work in Fall 2020.
 If you are planning to study abroad or for some other reason will not be on campus during Fall 2020, please consider applying for the following year.